Helsinki (on-site) · Worldwide (remote)

 that actually ships.

-I help product-driven companies - game studios, B2C SaaS, creative tech - turn AI from pilot graveyards into compounding capability.
-By changing workflows and behavior.
-Not just buying tools.
+I led AI adoption across a 180-person mobile-game studio - engineering, art, design, narrative, production.
+Now I help product-driven companies turn AI from pilot graveyards into capability that compounds.
+By changing workflows and behavior, not just buying tools.

 Based